kudobuilder/kudo/keps/0029-operator-dependencies.md

 #### Upgrade

-While an out-of-band upgrade of the individual dependency operators is possible (and practically impossible to prohibit), operators, in general, should be upgraded as a whole to preserve compatibility between all dependencies.
+While an out-of-band upgrade of the individual dependency operators is possible (and practically impossible to prohibit until KUDO learns drift detection), operators, in general, should be upgraded as a whole to preserve compatibility between all dependencies.
 An `upgrade` plan execution is very similar to the `deploy` plan.
 CLI creates new `OperatorVersion` resources for all new dependency operator versions.
 KUDO manager builds a dependency graph by traversing the `upgrade` plans of the operators and executes them in a similar fashion.

 #### Uninstalling